 The National Plant Collection of Helianthus strumosus & tuberosus cvs.

-Jerusalem artichokes plants that were for sale at Friend's of Treborth Botanic Garden plant sale in April & May 2025
+Jerusalem artichokes plants that were for sale at The Friends of Treborth Botanic Garden plant sale in April & May 2025

-I donated a number of Jerusalem artichoke plants to the plant sale at Treborth Botanic Garden this year.
+I have donated a number of Jerusalem artichoke plants to the plant sale at Treborth Botanic Garden this year.
 All were named cultivars so the label will tell you exactly what they are, viz.
-Helianthus tuberosus 'Boston Red', or Helianthus tuberosus 'Chinese' (not Chinese artichoke), or Helianthus tuberosus 'Dwarf', or Helianthus tuberosus 'Dwarf Sunray', or Helianthus tuberosus 'Fuseau', or Helianthus tuberosus 'Gerard', or Helianthus tuberosus 'Originals', or Helianthus tuberosus 'Red Fuseau', or Helianthus tuberosus 'Red Tupinambo', or Helianthus tuberosus 'Sakhalinski', or Helianthus tuberosus 'Stampede', or Helianthus tuberosus 'Sugarball', or Helianthus tuberosus 'Urodny', or Helianthus tuberosus 'White Fuseau', or Helianthus tuberosus 'Wilton Rose', or Helianthus strumosus 'Blauange', or Helianthus strumosus 'Aurora Rubin'.
+Helianthus tuberosus 'Bianca', or Helianthus tuberosus 'Boston Red', or Helianthus tuberosus 'Chinese' (not Chinese artichoke), or Helianthus tuberosus 'Dwarf', or Helianthus tuberosus 'Dwarf Sunray', or Helianthus tuberosus 'Fuseau', or Helianthus tuberosus 'Garnet', or Helianthus tuberosus 'Gerard', or Helianthus tuberosus 'Originals', or Helianthus tuberosus 'Papas Patio', or Helianthus tuberosus 'Red Fuseau', or Helianthus tuberosus 'Red Tupinambo', or Helianthus tuberosus 'Sakhalinski', or Helianthus tuberosus 'Stampede', or Helianthus tuberosus 'Sugarball', or Helianthus tuberosus 'Urodny', or Helianthus tuberosus 'White Fuseau', or Helianthus tuberosus 'Wilton Rose', or Helianthus strumosus 'Blauange', or Helianthus strumosus 'Aurora Rubin'.

 Although pictures online often show lovely yellow flowers remember that they are probably over head height, if they develop at all in our Gwynedd climate.
 Some cultivars are more likely to flower than others, which is probably late summer anyway.